-- Improve communication and understanding of the smart cities field by enabling developers, designers, manufacturers and clients to use a common language when talking about smart cities. - Reduce the likelihood of confusion between parties in the supply chain and add clarity in cases of legal dispute. - o Create industry awareness of common smart city concepts through a rigorous, independent consensus-building process involving a wide group of UK stakeholders.
+- o Improve communication and understanding of the smart cities field by enabling developers, designers, manufacturers and clients to use a common language when talking about smart cities. - Reduce the likelihood of confusion between parties in the supply chain and add clarity in cases of legal dispute. - Create industry awareness of common smart city concepts through a rigorous, independent consensus-building process involving a wide group of UK stakeholders.

 This PAS defines terms for smart cities, including smart cities concepts across different infrastructure and systems elements and used across all service delivery channels.
 It also covers materials, processes, methodologies and applications and is intended for city authorities and planners, buyers of smart city services and solutions as well as product and service providers.
+Although the scope of this vocabulary is smart cities, many of the terms will have relevance in the wider built environment and in applications such as BIM.